Frequently Asked Questions

 15. How am I assured of a fair decision when making a claim?

 Allianz Global Assistance proudly support the General Insurance Code of Practice.

 The purpose of the Code is to raise standards of practice and service in the general insurance industry.

 If your claim is refused you can request a review.
 If Allianz Global Assistance continue to refuse your claim, you may refer this decision to one of their trained Internal Dispute Resolution Officers, who have appropriate experience, knowledge and authority in relation to complaints handling.

-If this does not resolve the matter, you may contact the Financial Ombudsman Service Australia (FOS), the industry’s independent external complaints scheme.
+If this does not resolve the matter, you may contact the Australian Financial Complaints Authority (AFCA), the industry’s independent external complaints scheme.
 Please refer to the heading DISPUTE RESOLUTION PROCESS in the IMPORTANT MATTERS section of the PDS.